thielicious/cLang/README.md

 ## INTRODUCTION

 **cLang** ('c' abbr. for 'change') is a small API which you can use for cheap multilingual websites.
-Optimal for OnePages.
+It's using cookies and optimal for OnePages.
+No additional frameworks necessary, PHP 7.0.0+ required.

 <br>